• Skip to main content

 Country-Style Potato and Cabbage Casserole with Cheddar and Bacon - Overhead close-up shot of casserole with some spooned out

-Potato Cabbage Casserole with Cheddar and Bacon
+Potato Cabbage Casserole

-4.44 from 30 votes
+4.55 from 46 votes

 By: Carol | From A Chef's Kitchen

-Potato Cabbage Casserole with Cheddar and Bacon is a hearty homestyle budget-friendly side dish for simply roasted meat or poultry.
+Potato Cabbage Casserole with cheddar and bacon is a hearty homestyle budget-friendly side dish for simply roasted meat or poultry.
 When paired with a salad, it makes a satisfying vegetarian main dish when using veggie bacon.

-Prep Time 15 mins
+Prep Time 15 minutes

-Cook Time 1 hr 45 mins
+Cook Time 1 hour 45 minutes

-Total Time 2 hrs
+Total Time 2 hours

 Course Side Dishes - Potatoes